(You are here.)

 assigned to fly a "convertible" aircraft that could be set up with the

-elevator in front, the elevator in back, or the elevator in the front
+elevator in front, in back, or in front

 and back.
 Photos show Hoxsey flying during the summer of 1910 with the